XanuduBuster/Discord-Token-Cracker/README.md

 # Credit:
 ### Proxy list generator by [ndbiaw](https://github.com/ndbiaw).

-# WARNING: This project are for educational purposes only, I don't recommend you to use it to stole people's account!
+# WARNING: This project are for educational purposes only, I don't recommend you to use it to steal people's account!
 ## Also stars this repository pls :)